 Call for Papers

-The use of DLT based concepts and tools, such as Blockchain and DAG, like Ethereum, IOTA and other cryptographic protocols, have transcended their initial crypto-monetary purpose.
-Their use case applications and field of action have expanded to all other industries, and beyond Fintech, to include mobility and transportation, Internet of Things (IoT), Supply Chain, eHealth, etc. Topics such as cryptography, digital security, Quantum Computing (QC), ternary programming, hash algorithms for large volumes of data and distributed ledger processing techniques, will allow software engineering and computer science to be updated in universities for the development of technologies around this DLT concept.
-The growing number of newly created jobs linked to DLT found in the World of Science (WOS) attest of the importance of the proposed topic, as well as the increasing number of PoCs that are being demonstrated in several industries around the world.
+The use of DLT-based concepts and tools, such as Blockchain and DAG, Ethereum, IOTA and other cryptographic protocols, have transcended their initial crypto-monetary purpose.
+Their use case applications and field of action have expanded to all other industries, beyond Fintech, to include mobility and transportation, Internet of Things (IoT), Supply Chain, eHealth, etc. Topics such as cryptography, digital security, quantum computing, ternary programming, hash algorithms for large volumes of data and distributed ledger processing techniques, will allow the development of new associatted technologies.

-SIMBig has become an important meeting point of computer scientists, computer engineers, software engineers, and application developers from around the world, therefore, it is the ideal scenario for the discussion of topics such as computer security, distributed algorithms, hash processes and related issues, among others, in a forum where researchers and professionals can show the academic advances and development of computer solutions related with this track.
+SIMBig has become an important meeting point of computer scientists and professionals, therefore, it is the ideal scenario for the discussion of topics of this DLTA track such as computer security, distributed algorithms, hash processes and related issues, among others, in a forum where researchers and professionals can show the academic advances and development of computer solutions related with this track.

 Scope and Topics

 We plan to include all the important topics related to Distributed Ledger Technology.
 The topics suitable for DLT include, but not limited to:

 - DLT tecniques for Smart City

 - Cloud data management.